Exorath/MapService/README.md

 ```
 Returns {} if mapId/envId not found was not found.

-- mapId (string): the id of this map
-- envId (string): the id of this environment
-- download (string): HTTP address to download the latest zip of this world.
+- truncated (bool) [OPTIONAL]: Defaults to false, if true you can make a new call with the latest versionId in the version list to get the next page of versions
+- versions (version map by versionId)
-- version (int): the version of the map within this environment
+  - size (long): the size of this version in bytes
-- lastModified (UNIX timestamp): timestamp of the latest upload time
+  - date (UNIX timestamp): timestamp of the upload time
-- versions (int array): an array of the version history (TODO: Allow a limit for this)
+  - latest (bool) [OPTIONAL]: Whether or not this is the used version (the default one)

 ###/maps/{mapId}/env/{env} [POST]
 ####Uploads a map version to the environment of the specified map, this will be used as the 'latest' version in the environment